jsmoriss/jsm-show-term-meta/readme.txt

 The JSM's Show Term Meta plugin displays all term meta (aka custom fields) keys and their unserialized values in a metabox at the bottom of term editing pages (categories, tags, etc.).

 Term meta has been available since WordPress v4.4.
 Older plugins that support "*term meta*" may not use the WordPress term meta functions, preferring to use their own custom solutions instead.
 This custom "*term meta*", which is not stored in the WordPress term meta table, will not appear in the Term Meta list.
-You can contact the author of those plugins to request an update, which uses the WordPress term meta functions, or hook the 'jsm_stm_term_meta' filter to merge their custom term meta.
+You can contact the author of those plugins to request an update, which uses the WordPress term meta functions, or hook the 'jsm_stm_term_meta' filter to merge their custom "*term meta*".

 = Available Filters =